Mesa-25.2.2

 -D egl-native-platform="...": This parameter controls which Embedded Graphics Library support will be built.
 Available linux options are auto (default), x11, wayland, surfaceless, and drm.

-BINDGEN_EXTRA_CLANG_ARGS="-m32": This variable ensures that rust-bindgen-0.71.1 generates bindings that don't go out of bounds when compiling lib32 Nouveau Vulkan.
+BINDGEN_EXTRA_CLANG_ARGS="-m32": This variable ensures that rust-bindgen-0.72.1 generates bindings that don't go out of bounds when compiling lib32 Nouveau Vulkan.

-sed -i 's/\/usr\/lib\//\/usr\/lib32\//g' ./build.ninja: This package is stubborn and likes to link against LLVM libraries in /lib, even on a multilib installation, so this command tells this package to link against libraries in the proper directory.
+sed -i 's/\/usr\/lib\//\/usr\/lib32\//g' ./build.ninja: This package can be stubborn and likes to link against LLVM libraries in /lib, even on a multilib installation, so this command tells this package to link against libraries in the proper directory.

 Contents